London Coliseum events and tickets

 The London Coliseum, home to the English National Opera, is the largest theatre in London’s West End, boasting 2,359 seats.
 Throughout the year, it hosts a diverse array of world-class performances.

-Audiences can enjoy classic ballet favourites like Swan Lake and The Nutcracker, alongside up-and-coming productions and acclaimed English National Opera performances.
+Audiences can enjoy classic ballet favourites such as Swan Lake and The Nutcracker, alongside up-and-coming productions and acclaimed English National Opera performances.
 With something for everyone, the London Coliseum is a must-visit for all music and dance enthusiasts.

 The London Coliseum history

 Although it’s now home to the English National Opera, the London Coliseum hasn’t always staged opera.
 The theatre opened in 1904 and operated as a variety theatre welcoming entertainment of all forms, from concerts to musicals and comedies, acrobatics and even chariot races.
-In 1968, it became the home of the English National Opera, confirming its status as a top London cultural institution.
-The London Coliseum features the city's first revolving stage, a groundbreaking innovation that brought performances to life.
+In 1968, it became the home of the Sadler's Wells Opera (which was to finally become the English National Opera), confirming its status as a top London cultural institution.
+The London Coliseum features the city's first revolving stage, a groundbreaking innovation that brings performances to life.
 This cutting-edge feature was later adopted by the London Palladium.
 Today, the Coliseum remains the largest theatre in London’s West End, enchanting audiences with its rich history and diverse programming.

 Opera at the London Coliseum

 The London Coliseum has staged numerous performances, presenting innovative productions of both classic and contemporary operas.
 Its grand auditorium, renowned for superb acoustics, provides the perfect backdrop for showcasing exceptional talents.
-The Coliseum has hosted many operas including Carmen, La Bohème and La Traviata.
+The Coliseum has hosted many operas including Carmen, La Bohème and La Traviata featuring regularly in the programme alongside new productions set to entertain opera-goers.

 Musicals at the London Coliseum

-Last year, the Coliseum welcomed the debut stage adaptation of Studio Ghibli’s beloved Spirited Away – a production that went on to earn four nominations at the 2025 Olivier Awards, including Best Set Design, Best Costume Design, Best Sound Design and Best New Entertainment.
-Hayao Miyazaki’s enchanting tale came to life on stage, complete with mesmerising puppetry and a live orchestra performing Joe Hisaishi’s unmistakable score.
+In 2024, the Coliseum welcomed the debut stage adaptation of Studio Ghibli’s beloved Spirited Away – a production that went on to earn four nominations at the 2025 Olivier Awards, including Best Set Design, Best Costume Design, Best Sound Design and Best New Entertainment.

-Plenty of award-winning shows including musicals have taken the stage at the London Coliseum.
 2023 saw the much-awaited return of worldwide sensation We Will Rock You, a musical by Queen and Ben Elton, taking the same stage Freddie Mercury performed at in 1979.
+And more recently, The Great Gatsby moved from Broadway to the West End, receiving wide applause in its debut performance.

 Ballet at the London Coliseum